 “Br’er Bear, you don’t have to go home, but you can’t stay here.”
-She lights a cigarette, blows the hit toward the bear.
+She grabs my pack of cigarettes off the table, lights it and blows the hit toward the bear.
 They hate that, you know.
 “You start heading toward the exit or I’ll be forced to put some cigarette-cherry shaped dents in that nice spring-time coat you’re workin’ on.”

-The bear looks down at his belly, looks back up.
+The bear looks down at his belly, how fine his new coat is coming in, looks back up.
 “Rahr rahr-rahr rahr?”

 “Sure,” Mary says.
 She turns to me.
 “You don’t care, do ya?
 If he takes one for the road?”